 Standard Summary of requirements Effective date IAS 1 Presentation of Financial Statements Classification of Liabilities as Current or Non-current: Under existing IAS 1 requirements, companies classify a liability as current when they do not have an unconditional right to defer settlement of the liability for at least twelve months after the end of the reporting period.
-As part of its amendments, the Board has removed the requirement for a right to be Annual periods commencing on or after 1 January 2024 unconditional and instead, now requires that a right to defer settlement must have substance and exist at the end of the reporting period.
+As part of its amendments, the Board has removed the requirement for a right to be unconditional and instead, now requires that a right to defer settlement must have substance and exist at the end of the reporting period.
 There is limited guidance on how to determine whether a right has substance and the assessment may require management to exercise interpretive judgement.
 The existing requirement to ignore management's intentions or expectations for settling a liability when determining its classification is unchanged.
-Disclosure of Accounting Policies: The amendments require schemes to disclose their material accounting policy information rather than their significant accounting policies, with additiona guidance added to the Standard to explain how an entity can identify materia accounting policy information with examples of when accounting policy information is likely to be material.
+Disclosure of Accounting Policies: The amendments require schemes to disclose their material accounting policy information rather than their significant accounting policies, with additional guidance added to the Standard to explain how an entity can identify material accounting policy information with examples of when accounting policy information is likely to be material.